nicolasliuhui/learngit/readme.txt

 git git git
 dev独有
-Creating a new branch is quick AND simple.
+Creating a new branch is quick &&& simple.